kubernetes/kops/docs/networking/weave.md

 ### Configuring Weave MTU

 The Weave MTU is configurable by editing the cluster and setting `mtu` option in the weave configuration.
-AWS VPCs support jumbo frames, so on cluster creation kops sets the weave MTU to 8912 bytes (9001 minus overhead).
+AWS VPCs support jumbo frames, so on cluster creation kOps sets the weave MTU to 8912 bytes (9001 minus overhead).

 ```yaml
 spec: